rafalp/Misago/docs/WritingNewAdminActions.md

 #### `patterns(namespace, *urlpatterns)`

 Registers urlpatterns under defined namespace.
 Expects first argument to be name of namespace that defined links belong to (eg. `users:accounts`).
-Every next argument is expected to be valid Django link created with `url` function from :py:mod:`django.conf.urls` module.
+Every next argument is expected to be valid Django link created with `url` function from `django.conf.urls` module.

 `misago:admin` prefix of namespaces is implicit.
 Do not prefix namespaces passed as arguments to those functions with it.